ARMmbed/mbed-os-5-docs/docs/tools/mbed_cli_1/build-system/porting.md

         patch(binf)
 ```

-A target that needs this postbuild script run must contain this snippet in `targets/targets.json`:
+Associate the post build operation to an Mbed board in `targets/targets.json` as follows:

 ```JSON
 "post_binary_hook": {"function": "LPCTargetCode.lpc_patch"}
 ```

-When implementing a postbuild script, please be aware of the following considerations:
+Be aware of the following considerations:

 - You may use a `.` in a project name.
 - You may change the output file type to any of binary, Intel Hex and `.elf`.